m3jiaeverardo/skills-communicate-using-markdown/index.md

 select * from ecourt.tsubCase where 1=1 and status = 'ACT' and terminationDate is not null or terminationDate = ''
 ```

+- [X] Turn on GitHub Pages
+- [ ] Outline my portfolio
+- [ ] Introduce myself to the world

 added header text samples

 added image using the following format: ![picture name here](URL link to image here)

 added code samples using two different methods: first one just a generic code sample, the second specifies the coding language used after the opening code-sample tag

+added task list by using the - [ ] syntax for incomplete tasks and - [X] for completed tasks